 Only to certified technicians or secondary distributors.
-Includes items such as compressors, refrigerant, coils, lines, etc., as indicated in the Regulation.
+This includes items such as, compressors, refrigerant, coils, lines, etc, as indicated in the Regulation.

 It says to report a leak over 10 kg in the Regulation, but to who and how "immediately"?